The Campaign for Stroke Care

 - Ceribell Rapid Response EEG Headband to detect non-convulsive seizures that lead to brain damage

 - RAPID CT Perfusion software to provide an intuitive real-time view of blood flow in the brain and image maps

 - Hiring and training frontline staff

 - And more!

-Learn more by reading these articles in The Independent and The Pleasanton Weekly.
 You can also download and listen to Dr. Krishnamohan, Director of Neurology at Stanford Health Care – ValleyCare, and Shaké Sulikyan, VCCF's Executive Director, discuss this critical program on Hometown Radio.